The-Mod-Elephant/Pits-of-Despair/README.md

 # Pits-of-Despair
 Expansion mod for BG2:EE.
-Injects the Black Pits 2: Gladiators of Thay into SoA and ToB.
+Injects the Black Pits 2: Gladiators of Thay into Shadows of Amn and Throne of Bhaal.

 Credits -
 Project Leads: zenblack, RoyalProtector,